Create the future of medicine

 New spaces for young companies (start-ups)

-The BerlinBioCube will offer a total of 8,000 square meters of space on five floors for modern laboratories, offices, and common areas for daily encounters and exchanges as well as conference rooms.
-Construction began in August 2020 and the topping-out ceremony took place in October 2021.
-The new incubator center completes the BiotechPark.
-Areas close to the campus, which were defined in the framework plan for the southern section of Buch (Buch Süd ), are slated for further expansion.
+The BerlinBioCube offers a total of 8,000 square meters of space on five floors for modern laboratories, offices, and common areas for daily encounters and exchanges as well as conference rooms.

 The compact building designed by doranth post architekten makes optimal use of the space it occupies in the BiotechPark.
 The structuring of the façade and textile elements lend a quality of lightness to the building.
 The incubator center meets the demands of state-of-the-art research facilities.
 These include high amenity value, laboratories with daylight, and common areas that foster and encourage communication.